khulnasoft/integrations-core/ecs_fargate/README.md

 ## Setup

-The following steps cover setup of the Datadog Container Agent within AWS ECS Fargate. **Note**: Datadog Agent version 6.1.1 or higher is needed to take full advantage of the Fargate integration.
+The following steps cover setup of the Khulnasoft Container Agent within AWS ECS Fargate. **Note**: Khulnasoft Agent version 6.1.1 or higher is needed to take full advantage of the Fargate integration.

-Tasks that do not have the Datadog Agent still report metrics with Cloudwatch, however the Agent is needed for Autodiscovery, detailed container metrics, tracing, and more.
-Additionally, Cloudwatch metrics are less granular, and have more latency in reporting than metrics shipped directly through the Datadog Agent.
+Tasks that do not have the Khulnasoft Agent still report metrics with Cloudwatch, however the Agent is needed for Autodiscovery, detailed container metrics, tracing, and more.
+Additionally, Cloudwatch metrics are less granular, and have more latency in reporting than metrics shipped directly through the Khulnasoft Agent.

 ### Installation

-To monitor your ECS Fargate tasks with Datadog, run the Agent as a container in **same task definition** as your application container.
-To collect metrics with Datadog, each task definition should include a Datadog Agent container in addition to the application containers.
+To monitor your ECS Fargate tasks with Khulnasoft, run the Agent as a container in **same task definition** as your application container.
+To collect metrics with Khulnasoft, each task definition should include a Khulnasoft Agent container in addition to the application containers.
 Follow these setup steps:

 1. **Create an ECS Fargate task**
 2. **Create or Modify your IAM Policy**